jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/Money Change/solution.md

 <img src="../../images/money_change_dp_3.png">

-Such an algorithm is already good enough in practice, though still has some inefficiencies: recursive calls and lookups in an associative array have an overhead.
-By noting that all the values that we need to compute are consecutive integers, we can implement a better approach that uses an array for storing solutions to all problems.
+Such an algorithm is already good enough in practice, though it still has some inefficiencies: recursive calls and lookups in an associative array have an overhead.
+Noting that all the values that we need to compute are consecutive integers, we can implement a better approach, which uses an array for storing solutions to all problems.

 <img src="../../images/money_change_dp_4.png">

-The running time of this algorithm is $O(money)$ as every iteration of the outer for loop takes constant time.
+The running time of this algorithm is $O(money)$, as every iteration of the outer for-loop takes constant time.